 Words such as ‘wandering’ used to describe someone who does a lot of walking suggests ‘aimless / thoughtless wandering’ and can add to the stigmatised view that people with dementia have no purpose.
 The term ‘challenging behaviours’ used to describe behaviours such as aggression or restlessness adds to the stigmatised view that people with dementia are often difficult and unreasonable.

 Thankfully things are starting to change and people are encouraged to simply say ‘walking about’ and ‘changes in behaviour’ in a step to try and reduce stigma.
-But I think it is important for people to also understand that there is nearly always a reason for these behaviours.
-For example, people who walk a lot may be looking for something such as the toilet, they may be feeling anxious or they may be walking to relieve boredom.

 People with dementia can sometimes be aggressive, argumentative or difficult, even though it was never in their nature to do so before they became ill.
 Because someone with dementia is no longer able to apply rational thought, any out of character behaviour becomes more difficult to resolve, making people uncomfortable and/or embarrassed.